Maharkk/Maharkk/README.md

     <li><strong>Overview:</strong> The TCS NQT provides a comprehensive evaluation for candidates, testing their skills and potential in various areas relevant to the tech industry.</li>
   </ul>
 </details>

-## 🌱 Learning & Development

-I am committed to continuous improvement and staying at the forefront of cybersecurity.
-In the near future, I plan to focus on the following areas:

-- **Advanced Penetration Testing:** Enhancing skills in sophisticated attack techniques and exploitation methods.
-- **Cloud Security:** Gaining deeper knowledge of securing cloud environments and understanding cloud security best practices.
-- **DevSecOps:** Integrating security practices into DevOps processes to ensure robust and secure software development.
-- **Threat Intelligence:** Developing expertise in gathering, analyzing, and applying threat intelligence to enhance security posture.
-- **Attacking and Defending AWS:** Building skills in securing and attacking Amazon Web Services (AWS) environments to better understand cloud vulnerabilities and defenses.

-*I am eager to apply these skills and knowledge to future projects and challenges.*

 ## 📜 Blogs & Write-Ups

 Explore more of my insights and analyses on cybersecurity and related topics on my [Medium profile](https://medium.com/@maharkk01).
 Below are a few highlighted pieces: